 "It was built as a vote of confidence in the city," Reilly said.

-Emanuel will host a global forum on urban waterways on March 13 at River Front along wit Paris Mayor Anne Hidalgo.
+Emanuel will host a global forum on urban waterways on March 13 at River Point along with Paris Mayor Anne Hidalgo.
 The conference will bring together 19 mayors from 12 countries spanning five continents, representing 45 million people, officials said.

-Iconic Rush Street steakhouse Gibsons plans to open a steakhouse and bar in River Front.
+Iconic Rush Street steakhouse Gibsons plans to open a steakhouse and bar in River Point.

 Site Selection magazine has named Chicago the "Top Metro" area for corporate relocations and expansions for two years in a row.